 Postdocs can develop transferable skills, such as didactic skills or leadership and management skills, as part of the Ingenium qualification programme and through services by the Center for Educational Development and Technology and Human Resources Development.
 (Career)Coaching and mentoring tailored to the qualification phase and targeted career advice are intended to provide guidance for postdocs when planning their further careers.
-The researchers should thus be ideally prepared for the requirements of the next career phase and, in particular, for career goals in academia.
+The young researchers should thus be ideally prepared for the requirements of the next career phase and, in particular, for the career goal of a professorship.

 TU Darmstadt wants to increasingly acquire excellent postdocs from around the world.
-As part of the Future Talent' Guest Stays, it enables talented, international doctoral candidates and postdocs to get to know the University with their research profile and their career options.
+As part of the 'Future Talents' Postdoc Career Days, it enables talented, international doctoral candidates and postdocs to get to know the University with their research profile and their career options.
 The increased involvement of visiting doctoral researchers is also used as an effective method of subsequently acquiring postdocs.
-With the central Welcome Centre, TU Darmstadt has a facility at its disposal where international researchers are welcomed and provided with individual support in the initial phase.
+With the central Welcome Centre, TU Darmstadt has a facility at its disposal where international young researchers are welcomed and provided with individual support in the initial phase.